 This guide tells you what you need to know to create your own authentic wine-country experience.
 It also shows how every grape, glass, view, and vista you experience in Niagara connects you to the Great Lakes.

-Harvest season runs from September to November and is one of the best (aka, most delicious) times of year to visit wine country.
+Harvest season runs from September to November and is one of the best (aka, most delicious) times of year to visit Niagara wineries.
 Many wineries offer vineyard tours, local cheese, and even food trucks.
 You can also stop in at roadside farm stands for apples, corn, pumpkin, and grapes from the surrounding fields.

 If you want to bike, go on Thanksgiving weekend

-On Thanksgiving weekend you can catch a special GO Train from Union Station to Niagara Falls.
+On Thanksgiving weekend you can take advantage of the special GO Train Niagara Parks Travel Package which takes you from Toronto Union Station to Niagara-on-the-Lake.

 The train stops along the way and has special cars for bicycles.
-When you arrive in Niagara, you can ride to the closest wineries (about 10 km away) or catch the connecting WEGO and Niagara-on-the-Lake shuttles.
-Shuttles take you right the doorsteps of wineries overlooking the Niagara River, where you can begin your day of wine tasting.
+When you arrive in Niagara station, you can ride to the closest wineries (about 10 km away) or catch the connecting WEGO and Niagara-on-the-Lake shuttles.
+Shuttles take you right the doorsteps of wineries overlooking the Niagara River, where you can begin your day of wine tasting on your bike.